-- The actual capitalization of Medley Capital BDC LLC at September 30, 2010. - The pro forma capitalization of Medley Capital Corporation giving effect to the completion of the BDC Formation, including the conversion of all outstanding limited liability company interests in Medley Capital BDC LLC into shares of common stock of Medley Capital Corporation. - The pro forma capitalization of Medley Capital Corporation as adjusted to reflect (a) the sale of 10,277,779 shares of our common stock in this offering at the public offering price of \$12.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses of approximately \$1.3 million payable by us; and (b) the concurrent sale of 833,333 shares of our common stock directly by us to affiliates of Medley Capital and MCC Advisors and some of their employees in this offering at the initial public offering price of \$12.00 per share.
+- The actual capitalization of Medley Capital BDC LLC at September 30, 2010. - The pro forma capitalization of Medley Capital Corporation giving effect to the completion of the BDC Formation, including the conversion of all outstanding limited liability company interests in Medley Capital BDC LLC into shares of common stock of Medley Capital Corporation. - The pro forma capitalization of Medley Capital Corporation as adjusted to reflect (a) the sale of 10,370,371 shares of our common stock in this offering at an assumed public offering price of \$13.50 per share (the mid-point of the initial public offering price set forth on the cover page of this prospectus), after deducting the underwriting discounts and commissions and estimated offering expenses of approximately \$1.3 million payable by us; and (b) the concurrent sale of 740,741 shares of our common stock directly by us to affiliates of Medley Capital and MCC Advisors and some of their employees in this offering at the initial public offering price of \$13.50 per share (the mid-point of the initial public offering price set forth on the cover page of this prospectus).